How to Enter the 2017 SA Training Awards

 - Think big: Remember that winning one of the SA Training Awards categories and progressing to the Australian Training Awards means you become a national finalist, representing South Australia.

 - National Training Awards: The application you submit for the South Australian Training Awards will be used in the national judging and you won’t be able to make changes or amendments to your application.
-So when you write your application, remember it will compete with other state/territory finalists’ applications.
+So when you write your application, remember, if you are the state winner, your application will compete with other state/territory finalists’ applications.

 Before you submit your application check:

-• you understand agree to the conditions of entry.
+- you understand and agree to the conditions of entry.